SionYoung/blog-microservices/README.md

     * comments service - for comment creation

-    * query service - for retrieving posts and comments from the in-memory db/cache
+    * query service - for retrievval of posts and comments from the in-memory db/cache

     * event-bus - receives events from services, and emits them to the subscribers

-    * moderation service - look into the content of the comments and check if the contents contains any forbidden words.
-For demo only, this app prohibites the word 'orange' in any comments.
+    * moderation service - look into the content of the comments and check if the content contains any forbidden words.
+For demonstration purpose only, this app prohibites the word 'orange' in any comments.

 # Technologies

-- Docker - Each microservice is run on Docker.
+- Docker - each microservice runs on Docker

 - Kubernetes - orchestrates Docker containers